snotskie/ttrpg/md/index.md

 - **Sparking:** You may also spend ⊜⊜ as usual to upgrade your current roll to a Spark roll before your action.
 Use these to your advantage to jump ahead of your opponents to nab the special action for the round!
 - **Streamlined Success:** To streamline Endeavors, the GM allow all Checks to automatically succeed, providing larger effects for higher rolls.
 - **Receiving Aid:** If the GM does streamline Checks this way, then "recieve aid" effects would be unable to activate.
 At GM discretion, such effects may never activate, always activate, or only activate once per Endeavor per effect.
 - **Multiple Number Lines:** If an Endeavor spans a larger playing field than normal, the GM may divide the Endeavor into two or three number lines, where who you can interact with is limited based on which number line you are on.
-Depending on the situation, you may be able to change number lines by succeeding Checks or paying movement costs.
+Depending on the situation, you may be able to change number lines by spending a Blessing of at least a certain value.
 In any case, the Endeavor still only has one special action per round across all number lines.

 ### GM Guide · Large-Scale Endeavors
 <!-- _class: guide -->